-When the application for an international registration is filed by more than one applicant, each applicant must satisfy at least one of the above requirements.
-The applicant must also have an application for registration of a trade mark or a registered trade mark with us.
+When the application is filed by more than one applicant, each applicant must satisfy at least one of the above requirements.
+The applicant must also have an application for registration of a trade mark or a registered trade mark within Australia.

 The national trade mark systems of Madrid Protocol members still operate independently and you can apply for registration directly to those countries.
 There may be some circumstances where it is better to apply directly to a country of interest instead of seeking international registration under the Madrid Protocol.